ahmedhosssam/bosnai-pricing-page/README.md

 # Bosnai Pricing Landing Page

-Note : The is an unofficial landing page ( Clone ) from a website called [https://www.hellobonsai.com/](Bosnai)
+Note : This is an unofficial landing page ( Clone ) from a website called [https://www.hellobonsai.com/](Bosnai)

 ## Technologies